Lyra Cooper

 Name Pronunciation Lee-ruh Koo-per

-Lyra Cooper’s research focuses on understanding and evaluating the implementation and impact of behavioral health, harm reduction, and social service programs, policies, and systems on marginalized populations using qualitative and mixed-methods approaches.
+Lyra Cooper’s research focuses on understanding and evaluating the implementation and impact of behavioral health, public health, and social service programs, policies, and systems on historically marginalized populations using qualitative and mixed methods approaches.

 Cooper has published in leading harm reduction journals, including Harm Reduction Journal, Addiction, and Journal of Medical Internet Research.
-She holds a master’s of health science in social factors in health from the Department of Health, Behavior and Society at the Johns Hopkins Bloomberg School of Public Health.
+She holds a Master of Health Science (M.H.S.) from the Department of Health, Behavior and Society at the Johns Hopkins Bloomberg School of Public Health and a Bachelor of Arts (B.A.) in urban history from Barnard College of Columbia University.

 Expertise